AI Storyboard Generator - Story to Scene Images

 Share

-Turn a story or script into a sequence of AI scene images, one per scene, that share a consistent art style and character look.
-Hand it a block of text and it works out the scenes for you, or pass your own scene list if you'd rather control the breakdown.
-Built for faceless videos, comics, ad concepts, and pitch decks where you need a run of related shots instead of a single one-off picture.
+Turn a story or script into a run of AI scene images, one per scene, that share a consistent art style and character look.
+Hand it a block of text and it works out the scenes for you, or pass your own scene list if you would rather control the breakdown.
+Built for faceless videos, comics, ad concepts and pitch decks, where you need a sequence of related shots instead of one picture.

 How it works

-If you give it a story, a chat model (gpt-4o-mini) splits it into N short visual scene descriptions, keeping the same characters and setting across them.
-Each scene is then rendered with gpt-image-1, with your style and characters notes prepended to every prompt so the look stays consistent shot to shot.
+Give it a story and a chat model splits it into N short visual scene descriptions, holding the same characters and setting across them.
+Each scene is then rendered with an image model, with your style and characters notes prepended to every prompt so the look stays consistent shot to shot.
+Pass scenes yourself and the splitting step is skipped entirely — no chat model needed.

 Input